xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 <p></p><br /> -->

 Concurrent+causal for-each operations are novel as far as I'm aware.
-They are based on a paper I, Heather Miller, and Christopher Meiklejohn wrote last year, about a composition technique we call the *semidirect product* that can implement them (albeit confusingly). <!--Unfortunately, the paper doesn't make clear what the semidirect product is doing intuitively (since we didn't understand this ourselves!).
+They are based on a paper I, Heather Miller, and Christopher Meiklejohn wrote last year, about a composition technique we call the *semidirect product* that can implement them (albeit in a confusing way). <!--Unfortunately, the paper doesn't make clear what the semidirect product is doing intuitively (since we didn't understand this ourselves!).
 My current opinion is that concurrent+causal for-each operations are what it's really trying to do; the semidirect product is a special case of an optimized implementation, but written in the confusing traditional style (implementation + proof that concurrent operations commute). -->

 <!-- > If you do want to use the semidirect product as an optimized implementation, be aware that it is not as general as it could be.
 E.g., the recipe example can be optimized, but not using the semidirect product.
 I'll write up a tech report about a more general approach at some point.